Tax Deductions and Tax Breaks for Private Schools

-Maybe you've heard that your neighbor claims a tax credit for what she spends on her child's after-school program, or maybe your cousin says that he gets all sorts of tax perks because his older teen is enrolled at the local community college.
+Maybe you've heard that your neighbor claims a tax credit for what she spends on her child's after-school program, or your cousin might get all sorts of tax perks because his older teen is enrolled at the local community college.
 It gets you to thinking that you want a piece of all this IRS generosity.
 You send your child to a private school and it's somewhat costly.
 Surely you can claim your own tax break for this, right?

-Sorry to be the bearer of bad news, but the answer is generally, "No." The good news is that there are a couple of exceptions to the bad news.
+Sorry to be the bearer of bad news.
+The answer is generally, "No," but there are a couple of exceptions.

 The Deduction for Education Expenses

 Education expenses are only tax deductible for postsecondary tuition and associated fees.
-This would include community colleges, universities, trade or vocational schools and pretty much any other accredited education program following high school.
-They key words here are "following high school."
-Grade school and high school don't count.
+This would include community colleges, universities, trade or vocational schools, and pretty much any other accredited education program following high school.
+The key words here are "following high school."
+Grade school and high school tuition and expenses don't count.

 The Deduction for Before- and After-School Care

 This one falls under the umbrella of the Child and Dependent Care Tax Credit.
 You might qualify for this tax break if your child attends a before- or after-school care program so you can work or look for work.
 If you're married, your spouse must also work or be looking for work—in other words, she's not available during these hours to care for your child.